March 1, 2013

 When Feeling Inspired, John Pawson Reaches for a Camera, not a Pen

-Instead of the sketchpad, the master of minimalism uses photography as a tool for both ideation and communication.
+Instead of the sketchpad, the master of minimalism uses photography as a tool for both inspiration and communication.

 The fact that John Pawson isn’t good at sketching hasn’t stopped him from becoming a great architect.
 He discards the notion that using the sketchbook is central to the creative process, instead using a compact Canon camera to record anything that catches his eye.
 “I take photographs because I don’t really sketch fluidly,” says Pawson, who’s currently converting the 1960s Commonwealth Institute in west London into the new home for the Design Museum.
 “I take photographs of everything, all day, every day.
 I suppose it’s a mixture of note-taking and record-keeping.
 My private and work lives are one, so the photographs range from pets and food and friends to iconic architectural things to details to mess.”
 He takes about 500 photographs a day and estimates that he’s snapped more than 250,000 total.